Tiger Woods crash: Radio transmissions reveal emergency response by LA County deputies, firefighters

 First deputy on scene after crash describes Tiger Woods as 'lucid and calm'

-No other cars were involved in the crash, and Woods was alone in the vehicle he was driving.
-The 45-year-old was alert and able to communicate as firefighters pried open the front windshield to get him out.
+No other cars were involved in the crash.
+The 45-year-old Woods was alert and able to communicate as firefighters pried open the front windshield to get him out.

 The airbags deployed, and the inside of the SUV stayed basically intact and that "gave him a cushion to survive the crash," L.A.
 County Sheriff Alex Villanueva said at an afternoon news conference.
 Both of his legs were seriously injured, county Fire Chief Daryl Osby said.